Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 The status column represents a label designation for your item(s).
-It can be used to denote the status of a particular item, or hold any other labelling for the item.
+It can be used to denote the status of a particular item or hold any other custom labeling for the item.
 Each status column is a collection of indexes and their corresponding labels.
-Our API fully supports the status column, so you can filter, read, update, and clear it via the API.
+You can use the API to read, create, filter by, update, and clear the status column.

 You can query the status column using the column_values